dcrapis/oceandao-wiki/Home.md

 Funds for OceanDAO currently come from the OPF.

-Learn more about the current OceanDAO grant recipients projects [here](Grant-Recipients-List)
+Learn more about the current OceanDAO grant recipients projects in the [List of OceanDAO Grant Recipients](https://github.com/oceanprotocol/oceandao/wiki/OceanDAO-Grant-Recipients)

 ### Non-Grant Recipients: